23014107/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.

 ## Program:
+# program to find 1-norm of the matrix
 ```
-#program to find 1-norm of the matrix
+program to find 1-norm of the matrix
-#Developed by:RAMYA.P
+Developed by:RAMYA.P
-#Register number:212223240137
+Register number:212223240137

 import numpy as np
 mat=np.array(eval(input()))